wmishie/wmishie/README.md

  # 👩‍💻 Miriam Wairimu Maina

-🎯 Aspiring IT Professional | Passionate about System Automation, Security & Digital Infrastructure
-📍 Based in Kenya | 🌐 [mainamiriam31@gmail.com](mailto:mainamiriam31@gmail.com)
+🎯 Aspiring IT Professional | Passionate about System Automation, Security & Digital Infrastructure |Data Science nd AI 📍 Based in Kenya | 🌐 [mainamiriam31@gmail.com](mailto:mainamiriam31@gmail.com)

 ## 🚀 About Me
-I’m especially interested in contributing to **medtech innovations**
+I’m especially interested in contributing to **medtech innovations** but still open to any field.

 ## 🧠 Skills & Tools
 - 🔐 **IT Security** – Implemented security protocols during internship at IEBC to protect sensitive systems.